JrPhy/opencv/lane detection/ReadMe.md

+In different situations, please tune the parameter by yourself.

-try the video on the youtube
+Try the video on the youtube as a example.

 https://www.youtube.com/watch?v=gwL1_LK2Obs